nvpnathan/DU-Cloud-APIs/README.md

     - `classification_validation_duration`: Duration of the classification validation process.
     - `extraction_duration`: Duration of the extraction process.
     - `extraction_validation_duration`: Duration of the extraction validation process.
+    - `classifier_id`: Identifier for the classifier used.
+    - `extractor_id`: Identifier for the extractor used.
     - `error_code`: Error code if any error occurred.
     - `error_message`: Error message if any error occurred.